Cause for Alarm! (film): Reception

-Critical response

-Loretta Young's performance in the film was praised by both Time magazine and The New York Times when it was released in 1951.
+Young's performance in the film was praised by Time magazine and The New York Times when Cause for Alarm! was released in 1951.

-When the film was released in 1951, The New York Times film critic, Bosley Crowther, wrote, "Here a simple situation is turned into a thoroughly chilling business by highlighting the most humdrum staples of the everyday American scene ...
-Cause for Alarm! proves more than anything else that superior writing, directing and acting - and some imagination - can make a little go a long way ...
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Here a simple situation is turned into a thoroughly chilling business by highlighting the most humdrum staples of the everyday American scene ...
+'Cause for Alarm!' proves more than anything else that superior writing, directing and acting—and some imagination—can make a little go a long way ...
 The suspense, under Director Tay Garnett, mounts steadily, almost unbearably, until a final plot twist so original that it's almost a swindle."

-Although Crowther criticized the casting of "newcomer" Bruce Cowling as Ranney, calling his performance "wooden", he had only praise for Young, writing "she does splendidly as the desperate housewife, avoiding all the pitfalls, even in her hysterical breakdown at the end."

 Time magazine characterized the film "as the year's first thriller with an honest quota of thrills.
 It pulls off the old Hitchcock trick of giving commonplace people, events and settings a sinister meaning, and it develops its simple, one-track idea with frightening logic."
 Time's review also noted the strong supporting performances of Margalo Gillmore and Irving Bacon along with the film's "quiet, sunny atmosphere of a pleasant residential street" in Los Angeles.

-However, in following decades the film was widely ignored (falling into the public domain) and the few retrospective reviews were less flattering.
-François Truffaut's short overview of Cause for Alarm! was kinder than many when he wrote, "But all those effects hit home, perfectly timed, and isn't that what counts?"
-21st century reviews have tended towards Truffaut's take along with citing the film's suburban noir setting.

-Allmovie critic Craig Butler also cites the performances of Gillmore and Bacon, along with describing the cinematography by Joseph Ruttenberg and score by André Previn as "huge pluses."
-In liner notes for the DVD at Amazon, Sean Axmaker calls Cause for Alarm!
-"An unusual entry into the film noir school of paranoia" which "trades the dark alleys and long shadows of urban menace for the sunny, tree-lined streets of middle-class domesticity" whilst noting, "Young's deadened narration adds an eerie mood of doom to the suburban setting."
+According to MGM records, the film earned $518,000 in the U.S. and Canada and $250,000 elsewhere, resulting in a loss of $174,000.

+Legacy

+Cause for Alarm! is one of several 1950s-era MGM films that fell into the public domain after their copyrights were not renewed in the 1970s.
+The original film elements are now owned by Turner Entertainment, with distribution rights handled by Warner Bros. (which spoofed the title in the 1954 cartoon Claws for Alarm).